egovernment/egovernment.github.io/_how-to/part-b/251-add-a-column-to-the-list-of-files-for-one-role.markdown

 In order to add a column to a files table:

 1. Open file `view/<your-official-role>/business-processes-table.js`.
-2. Make sure that you have a local copy of `eregistrations/view/components/business-process-table-columns`.columns.
+2. Make sure that you have a local copy of `columns` exported property from `eregistrations/view/components/business-process-table-columns`.
 <br>(If it's not there already, just copy its value to local variable (you can use `es5-ext/array/from` for copying)).
 3. Once you have a local copy of `columns` property add your new column definition* at a desired place in the array.

 *- The column definition is an object which looks like this: